Wandel

 It's small.
 It's quiet.
 It doesn't ask much of you.

-But if you've ever had a tried to remember something you came across at bedtime but coulnd't quite recollect, I think you'll get it immediately.
+But if you've ever tried to remember something you came across at bedtime but coulnd't quite recollect, I think you'll get it immediately.

 Give it a try and I hope it feels like a small exhale. — Sid